 If you believe your case is headed to divorce court, do not panic.
 Disagreements happen, and with important issues like alimony, asset division, and parenting time on the line, it is important that matters get resolved properly.
 Divorce court can be nerve-wracking, but there are a few tips to keep in mind that can help ensure you have as stress-free a process as possible.
 If you have an upcoming court date, here is what you need to know.

 Once it has been determined that your case is headed to court, you and your spouse will be required to share information relevant to your divorce.
 This is an official legal process known as discovery, and the information shared will help you and your spouse prepare for your day in court.
 Expect to share financial documents, disclose assets, provide information on any children involved.
 In general, the more complicated the divorce case is, the more thorough the discovery will be.

 Your lawyer, your spouse’s representation, or the court may call on the help of experts during the discovery period as well.
 These experts may be needed for purposes such as psychological examinations, appraisal of property, and valuing a business.
 Throughout the discovery process, work with your attorney to share any and all pertinent information, and be sure your spouse does the same.
 If your spouse does not comply, or you believe details have been left out, consult your attorney.
 They can ask the court to order your spouse to provide the information, or your spouse may face consequences for noncompliance.

 Keep Your Cool

-If you are in DuPage County, a qualified attorney with Keller Legal Services can assist you.
-Our attorneys use proven methods to save you time, money, and stress during your divorce.
+If you are in DuPage County, a qualified divorce attorney with Keller Legal Services can assist you.
+Our divorce lawyers use proven methods to save you time, money, and stress during your divorce.
 Call 630-868-3093 to review your case with a qualified Wheaton area divorce attorney today.